goddfatherr/esp32mcu_webifaces/README.md

 ### 4. web_clients

-The components folder contain the servers as a component that can be easily added in a project.
+The components folder contains the servers as a component that can be easily added to a project.

 ## Getting Started

-To get started with any of the projects in this repository, navigate to the respective folder, and follow the provided README or instructions to set up and deploy the project on your ESP32.
+To get started with any projects in this repository, navigate to the respective folder and follow the provided README or instructions to set up and deploy the project on your ESP32.

 ## Dependencies
-See the CMakeLists in each project to correctly setup the required components before compiling.
+See the CMakeLists in each project to correctly configure the required components before compiling.